projectfluent/dom-l10n-documentation/src/npm.md

 To install [Node Package Manager (npm)](https://www.npmjs.com/), we will be using [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm#installing-and-updating).

-Please navigate to the NVM repository and follow the instructions for the [Install & Upate Script](https://github.com/nvm-sh/nvm#install--update-script) section.
+Navigate to the NVM repository and follow the instructions for the [Install & Upate Script](https://github.com/nvm-sh/nvm#install--update-script) section.

 Note that their examples pipe to `bash`.
 If you are using another shell, such as `zsh`, you will need to change this to match your desired shell.

-After running their install script, you should be able to close and re-open your terminal, then type `nvm` to verify that it is installed.
+After running their install script, you should be able to close and re-open your terminal and verify that it was installed correctly by checking the version.

 ```
 nvm --version